 Winter (December to February)

 Brasil goes quiet.
 New leaves may appear occasionally, but growth is minimal.
 Water infrequently, letting the soil dry out more than usual before the next drink.
 No feeding until spring.
 Watch for cold glass: window panes can drop considerably below room temperature overnight, and a pot sitting right against a cold window will feel it.
-Moving her a few centimetres back from the glass is usually enough.
+Moving the plant a few centimetres back from the glass is usually enough.

 If variegation becomes paler or new leaves come in greener during winter, it is almost always lower light rather than anything wrong with the plant itself.
 A grow light on a timer can bridge the gap until the days lengthen again.